Team-Gigabyte/quotobot/README.md

-# silver-palm-tree
+# Quotobot
-A Discord bot that does pretty much nothing
+A Discord bot that tells quotes!
 ## How to set up the config.json
 Make a copy of config-example.json and call it config.json.
 Change the prefix if you like (keep it inside the quotes).
 Where it says *"your-token-here"*, paste in your token (also inside the quotes).
 If you want the bot to output its invite link, change
 ```json